b-pardi/pyQCM/README.md

 ### CHANGE LOG
+7/8
+- added functionality to do slope correction of drift in baseline
+    - takes slope of baseline data and 'rotates' points based on the angle given by the arctan of that slope
+    - added the OPTION for this in UI (since sometimes that drift may be sought after)
+    - incorporated this into the interactive plot as well

+7/7
+- bug fix, some modeling functions looking for wrong column name for calibration values
+- all dissipation values for qsense are now multiplied by 10e-6 as per Biolin being ridiculously difficult to work with
+- bug fix, qsense offset values were not being added to qsense data, since renaming file for calibration data, and having user paste values into file
+- removed 'change in' and 'delta' for frequency and dissipation RAW plots
+- added label to calibration values window to indicate scientific notation format accepted
+- removed references to old method of attaining calibration data
+- removed optimization for formatting file, as it conflicts with qsense calibration data formatting
+- changed 'calibration data' to 'offset data' in all user seen areas (file name, UI references, etc)
+    - did not change variable names
+- changed range saving from interactive plot to include x range selected solely for viewing purposes (has no effect on modeling functionality)
+- modeling plots now save transparent backgrounds
+- indicated in column headers for overtone selection that raw data plots f and d, shifted data plots Δf and Δd

 7/3
 - when confirming selections if field is empty, default to whatever was originally in the plot opts json instead of throwing an error
     - add label to notify user of this feature